ChaofanTao/RescaleViT/README.md

 ## Results
 We conduct all experiments on a single NVIDIA-3090 card.
 The default batch size is 128.
 We train 20000 iterations for all experiments.
 All the evaluation is made every ```---eval_every```(default setting is 100) iterations.
 And all the evaluation log files are available in ```"./output/"```.

-We use "*" denote the model initialized with pretained checkpoint.
 From the results, we can observe that the pretained checkpoint on the Imagenet21k plays a significant role in  training ViT, for various architectures.
 The model used pretained checkpoint outperform the CNN-based model.

 On the other hand, for the model trained from scratch, the results cannot beat CNN-based model, which is consists with the obseration in the paper [ViT](https://arxiv.org/abs/2010.11929).